Portfolio of Work

 Use your own best judgement on when to remove the bandage based on how your tattoo feels.
 Remove the bandage, clean the tattoo, and use a plain unscented lotion as necessary as the tattoo finishes healing.
 Some light peeling may occur, don't pick or scratch at it!

 How did this all begin?
-I started tattooing in Milwaukee, Wisconsin back in 2001 (please note that this was way before all these tattoo-themed TV shows plagued the airwaves).
-In 2007, I moved to Portland, OR to join a larger, more supportive, and inspiring community of fellow artists - it’s amazing to be able to live and work in a city with artists of such a high caliber!
+I started tattooing in Milwaukee, Wisconsin back in 2001 way before all these tattoo-themed TV shows plagued the airwaves.
+In 2007, I moved to Portland, OR to join a larger, more supportive, and inspiring community of fellow artists - it's amazing to be able to live and work in a city with artists of such a high caliber!

 My passion?
 Whimsical, light hearted, 3D realism!
 I love creating pieces of art that are intricate, ornate, and full of vibrant color.
 My inspiration is often found in nature - plants, flowers, fruits, vegetables (yes, really!), birds, bugs, and I'm especially fond of adorable underwater creatures!
 I don't mind drawing skulls, as long as I can drape them in pearls and flowers, maybe add an ornate frame and a ladybug or two!